Code-Institute-Submissions/MattMurnaghan-milestone3/README.md

     * I want to provide an application that allows the user to select how and what data they view
     * I want to provide the number of unique titles to the user.
     * I want to maintain the correct order of titles and rankings when calculating the average for the course of the entire pandemic.

+### ***Scope***
+To achieve the goals laid out in my strategy, I want to implement the following functionality:
+* A method of importing data from google sheets.
+* A method of keeping the credentials needs to access the sheet in the proper scope so as not to expose them to the main.
+* A method of calculating the average score of each title in the full list of titles in the dataset.
+* A method of calculating the unique program titles, and the number of unique titles shown in the Netflix top ten throughout the pandemic.
+* A method to get valid input from the user to interact with the program.
+* A method to graph and visualize the data in the terminal where the project is being hosted.

+### ***Design***
+The design for this project was minimal, the template given to use by the codeinstitute was pre-built and made use of the standard windows black and white terminal and CLI hosted virtually on Heroku.

+### ***Design - Wireframes***
+No wireframes were required for this project as the frontend was pre-built.

+### ***Design - Logic Flowchart***